OrderFromChaos/arbiter/README.md

 Built to do arbitrage on the Steam marketplace, or at least recommend to a human when to buy/sell.
 Arbitrage is defined as differences in pricing an item between different markets or sellers.
 Sometimes people will sell out for less than the market value; this program tries to swoop in and catch those before someone else does.

-In the development process, this ended up leading to the development of a robust framework for data scraping, gathering historical data, and flexible application and development of trading strategies.
-This will allow for future work on building an ML-based bot for Steam trading.
+In the development process, this ended up leading to a robust framework for data scraping, gathering historical data, and flexible application and development of trading strategies.
+In the future, I intend to build an ML bot for Steam item pricing on top this foundation.

 ### Technical